Great views from other side of motorway

 A motorway junction might not appear a logical place to begin a walk; however, this week’s eight-mile route, thanks to Kirklees Countryside Volunteers who regularly lead walks and conservation projects across the area, is a dip into the district of Kirklees, into perhaps a less-obvious area keen walkers would flock to.
-Nevertheless, it rewards the walker with woodlands, moorlands and far-reaching views.
+Nevertheless, it rewards the walker with woodlands, moorlands and far-reaching views writes Caroline Spalding.

 We started the route by the White Swan pub in Outlane, HD3 3YQ [GR SE 089 180] – close to junction 23 of the M62.
 We began by walking the A640 back to the motorway roundabout, crossing the west-bound slip road before turning right along the row of houses nestled there.